xmos/lib_tsn/app_avb_lc_demo/doc_quickstart/quickstart.rst

 AVB Endpoint Quick Start Guide
 ==============================

-This guide is intended for customers who have purchased the Low-Cost AVB Audio Endpoint Kit (XK-AVB-LC-SYS).
+This guide is intended for customers who have purchased the AVB Audio Endpoint Kit (XK-AVB-LC-SYS).
 It applies to version 6 of the reference design firmware.

 Obtaining the latest firmware